Helijet: Destinations

 Helijet also operates a year-round base at Sandspit Airport and provides helicopter services between Masset Airport and numerous fishing lodges in the Haida Gwaii area during the BC fishing season.
 The fishing lodges have an operating helipad to facilitate this service, which includes passenger and cargo transfers.

 On March 11, 2015, Helijet began operating new scheduled passenger service utilizing Sikorsky S-76 helicopters with seven roundtrip flights every weekday between the company's downtown heliport located in Vancouver Harbour and the Nanaimo Harbour Heliport located at the Nanaimo Cruise Ship Welcome Centre.

 Fleet

 Current

-The Helijet fleet consists of the following aircraft types (as of August 2019):
+The Helijet fleet consists of the following aircraft types (as of March 2024):

-In addition the Transport Canada list shows two Robinson R22 Beta but with cancelled certificates.

 Former

 HeliJet has operated the following fixed wing turboprop and helicopter types: